Washington Wizards: Becoming the Wizards

 In November 1995, owner Abe Pollin announced he was changing the team's nickname, because Bullets had acquired violent overtones that had made him increasingly uncomfortable over the years, particularly given the high homicide and crime rate in the early 1990s in Washington, D.C.
-The name change was widely and incorrectly believed to be related to the assassination of Pollin's longtime friend, Israeli Prime Minister Yitzhak Rabin.
+The name change was widely and incorrectly believed to be related to the assassination of Pollin's longtime friend, Israeli prime minister Yitzhak Rabin.

 A contest was held to choose a new name and the choices were narrowed to the Dragons, Express, Stallions, Sea Dogs, and the Wizards.
 On May 15, 1997, the Bullets officially became the Wizards.
-The new name generated some controversy because "Wizard" is a rank in the Ku Klux Klan, and Washington has a large African American population.
+The new name generated some controversy because "wizard" is a rank in the Ku Klux Klan, and Washington has a large African American population.

 A new logo was unveiled and the team colors were changed from the traditional red, white and blue to a lighter shade of blue, black and bronze, the same colors as the Washington Capitals of the National Hockey League (NHL), also owned by Pollin and changed from red, white and blue before the 1995–96 season.
 Washington forward Juwan Howard sat on the committee that decided on the logo design.
-That same year the Wizards moved to the then MCI Center, now called Capital One Arena, which is home to the Capitals and the Georgetown Hoyas men's college basketball team.
+That same year the Wizards moved to the then MCI Center (Capital One Arena), also home to the Capitals and the Georgetown Hoyas men's college basketball team.

 In 1998, they became the brother team to the Washington Mystics of the Women's National Basketball Association, and remained officially thus until 2005 when the Mystics were sold to Lincoln Holdings (headed by Ted Leonsis), parent company of the Capitals.
 However, upon the purchase of the Wizards by Leonsis in 2010, the Wizards and Mystics again became sibling teams.